seven-io/go-client/README.md

 #### Tests

 Some basic tests are implemented.
-Set environment variable `SMS77_API_KEY` for live API keys.
-Set environment variable `SMS77_DUMMY_API_KEY` for sandbox API keys.
+Set environment variable `SEVEN_API_KEY` for live API keys.
+Set environment variable `SEVEN_API_KEY_SANDBOX` for sandbox API keys.
 The dummy key takes preference if both are set.
 Run all suites by running `go test`.

 ##### Support